meow-edit/meow/README.md

 #### Navigation/Selection

 The Concept: Meow steals the idea from kakoune, except <kbd>h/t/p/n</kbd>, every navigation command will mark something.
 And you can enter `INSERT` state at beginning of region with <kbd>i</kbd> or at end of region with <kbd>a</kbd> or use <kbd>r</kbd> to reverse the direction of selection.

+NOTE: The keys on Qwerty has some tweaks, check `layout.html`.

 Benefits: